GIDSOpenStandaarden/Signpost/README.md

 *If you need an introduction for this GitHub ‘GIDS Open Standaarden’ or more background information in Dutch, [click here](https://github.com/GIDSOpenStandaarden/Introduction).*

-**Issues with components?** Please report those in the relevant repository.
+**Issues with components?** Please report those in the relevant repository and use "@name"to assign a member.
 If you want guidance, please follow the good practice [shared by testlio here](https://testlio.com/blog/the-ideal-bug-report/).
 Alternatively, you can always contact us at info@gidsopenstandaarden.org.

 We distinguish between **five states** for open source components: